Sweet and Savoury Pursuits

 • Remove enough zest from one large orange to make 2 teaspoons, set aside.

-• Squeeze the orange to obtain 4 teaspoons of orange juice.
+• Squeeze the orange to obtain 4 tablespoons of orange juice.
 In a microwaveable bowl, combine the cranberries with the orange juice and microwave for about 45 seconds.
 Set aside.

 • In a medium bowl, whisk together the flour, 1 cup of sugar, baking powder and salt.
 Set aside.